What Is the Best Noise Resistant Flooring?

 Thanks to a 10% color fleck concentration in the base black color, these tiles work nicely as a main type of flooring, rather than only as an underlayment.
 Select among gray, blue, or a gray/blue combination in the color flecks.

-These are heavy tiles, weighing 95 pounds apiece for an almost 4-by-6-foot coverage size per mat, so more than one person will need to be available for helping with the installation.
+These are heavy tiles, weighing 100 pounds apiece for a 4-by-6-foot coverage size per mat, so more than one person will need to be available for helping with the installation.

 Each tile measures 2 by 2 feet in size and weighs almost 28 pounds.
 The tiles pop together, but they use a hidden interlock system to maintain clean lines in the final installation, which is ideal for a commercial gymnasium.
 The tiles are slip resistant, while also providing insulation against a cold subfloor.